sourcecred/docs/README.md

 You can read more about configuring the navigation in the [Docusaurus docs](https://v2.docusaurus.io/docs/docusaurus.config.js#themeconfig).

+#### Adding an external markdown file from another repo
+If a document lives in another repo, such as a README document, you can configure it to be automatically imported by adding a configuration in `scripts/external-config.js`

+This allows there to be a source of truth elsewhere while still consolidating documents into our docs site.
+The external document will be automatically fetched by `yarn build` during deployment, or also can be fetched with the more specific `yarn fetch-external` command.

 ### 4. Open a Pull Request

 Once you've made changes on your new branch, open a new pull request to have